vikingdata/articles/tools/automation/rundeck/DOING/Rundeck_install.md

 -----
 Some things to remember:
   * Sometimes things are cached.
 This may be keys, scripts, etc. To make sure they are reloaded, edit them, delete and add again, and save them again.
+  * If you have to redo  a job, script, or command completely delete it and start over.

 <a name="p1"></a>
 ### Project 1 -- execute command locally on rundeck

+This commands could be run remotely.
+But we defined the host to be localhost

 Steps